soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 Inside this tcl folder, create a new folder with the name chitin1.0

 2) Copy or move the chitin builder that you have downloaded to this new folder.
 You need superuser privileges.
-For example, in ubuntu you can open a terminal in the folder
+For example, in ubuntu you can open a terminal inside the folder of the chitin buildir that you just extracted and type:

 sudo cp -r * /usr/local/lib/vmd/plugins/noarch/tcl/chitin1.0/